pay-now/paynow-opencart/README.EN.md

 # OpenCart Payment Extension for Paynow

-Paynow plugin adds quick bank transfers and BLIK payment to OpenCart shop.
+The Paynow plugin adds quick bank transfers and BLIK payment to an OpenCart shop.

 This plugin supports OpenCart 3.0 and higher.